ionic compounds header image.

 Predicting solubility

-Cartoon image showing a student dissolving salt in water
+Cartoon image showing a student dissolving an ionic compound in water to form an electrolyte.

 Solutions of ionic compounds